transdigiware/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the ordering service inside the **Nodes** tab.
 Click the **Export** button beneath the ordering service name to download a JSON configuration file.
 2. Send this file to Org2 in an out of band operation.
 The peer organization administrator can then use the configuration file to add the ordering service to the console.

-The rest of the steps in this tutorial need to be performed from the console where the `Org2 MSP` was created.
+The rest of the steps in this section need to be performed from the console where the `Org2 MSP` was created.
 {:tip}

 ### Import the ordering service